Reviewed by Dr Jessica Gunawan, Physician Vong U Chan and Physician Kwek Le Yin

 How to Combine Acupuncture and Moxibustion

-Licensed TCM practitioners believe that combining acupuncture and moxibustion together can enhance the efficacy of both treatments.
-You can perform moxibustion yourself, but acupuncture must be done by a professional.
+Licensed TCM practitioners believe that combining moxibustion and acupuncture together can enhance the efficacy of both treatments.
+You can use moxibustion yourself, but acupuncture must be done by a professional.

-The burning end of the moxa stick should be pointed towards each acupoint, two to three centimetres away from the skin.
+The end of the burning moxa stick should be pointed towards each acupoint, two to three centimetres away from the skin.
 Hold it in the same position for 10 to 15 minutes.
-Your skin should feel warm and comfortable, and the process should be repeated once or twice weekly.
+As a form of heat treatment, your skin should feel warm and comfortable from the burning moxa, and the process should be repeated once or twice weekly.

 Consulting a TCM practitioner will help you identify your specific syndrome and if moxibustion benefits you.
 It’s also important to note that you shouldn’t use the treatment if you have a Yin (passive energy) Deficiency or excess Heat or Yang.
 It’s also unsuitable if you have a high fever or chronic fatigue and weakness.